-(a) Upon request an employee will be granted leave of absence without pay for a period of not more than twelve (12) months.

-(b) The period of maternity leave shall be from eleven (11) weeks before the expected date of termination of the pregnancy.
-However, the Employer shall, with the agreement of the employee, defer the commencement for any period approved in writing by a qualified medical practitioner.

-(c) Maternity leave shall be extended for up to an additional six (6) months for health reasons, where a doctor's certificate is presented.

-(d) Illness arising due to pregnancy during employment and prior to the leave of absence may be charged to normal sick leave credits.

-(e) On return from maternity leave, an employee shall be placed in her former position and shall retain the seniority she had accrued immediately prior to commencing maternity leave and shall be credited with seniority for the period of time covered by the maternity leave.
+- (a) Upon request an employee will be granted leave of absence without pay for a period of not more than 78 weeks. - (b) The period of maternity leave shall be from 11 weeks before the expected date of termination of the pregnancy.
+However, the Employer shall, with the agreement of the employee, defer the commencement for any period approved in writing by a qualified medical practitioner. - (c) Maternity leave shall be extended for up to an additional six months for health reasons, where a doctor's certificate is presented. - (d) Illness arising due to pregnancy during employment and prior to the leave of absence may be charged to normal sick leave credits. - (e) On return from maternity leave, an employee shall be placed in their former position (or equivalent) and shall retain the seniority they had accrued immediately prior to commencing maternity leave and shall be credited with seniority for the period of time covered by the maternity leave.
 The employee, however, shall be deemed to have resigned on the date upon which leave of absence without pay commenced if notice or an application for reinstatement is not made prior to the expiration of the leave.

-(f) If an employee maintains coverage for medical, extended health, dental or group life, the Employer agrees to pay the Employer's share of these premiums for a six (6) month period.
-Arrangements for payment of premiums for the additional six (6) month period may be made with the Employer.
-Reimbursement of the cost of the benefits for the additional six (6) month period will be made to the employee upon their return to work.
-If an employee fails to return to work on the pre-arranged date, the Employer will recover monies paid under this section.
+(f) If an employee maintains coverage for medical, extended health, dental or group life, the Employer agrees to pay the Employer's share of these premiums for a six-month period.
+Arrangements for payment of premiums for the additional six-month period may be made with the Employer.
+Reimbursement of the cost of the benefits for the additional six-month period will be made to the employee upon their return to work.
+If an employee fails to return to work on the prearranged date, the Employer will recover monies paid under this section.